devustine/COS101/fullnotes/02_history-impact-of-computing.md

 ### General Cybersecurity Measures
 Ensure you have security hardware and software installed on your network to safeguard your infrastructure and protect against various cyber threats.

-## Conclusion

-In summary, we have discussed the historical development of computing technologies and explored the benefits of computers in different sectors such as healthcare, education, and entertainment.
-We have also examined the challenges and ethical implications associated with computing technologies, including cybersecurity threats, cyberbullying, and privacy concerns, along with strategies to mitigate these risks.

-Thank you very much for your attention.
-See you next time.